yveslaurentcreton/CretDocs/content/Guides/How to connect to SharePoint using CSOM.md

 ---
-tags:
-- net6
+title: 📕 How to connect to SharePoint using CSOM
 ---
-# 📕 How to connect to SharePoint using CSOM

 > [!info]
 > This document describes how to connect to a [[SharePoint]] library using [[CSOM]].
 There are 2 ways to connect to a SharePoint library. [[#SharePoint app-only]] and [[#Azure AD app-only]].
 ## 📖 Instructions